bohdantrotsenko/kurly/CONTRIBUTING.md

 This commit adds functionality to help with things to do with the other thing that we also worked on before
 ```
-* Make use of [GitHub keywords](https://help.github.com/articles/closing-issues-using-keywords/) in your commit messages to automatically link pull requests to issues
+* Make use of [GitLab keywords](https://docs.gitlab.com/ee/user/project/issues/automatic_issue_closing.html) in your commit messages to automatically link pull requests to issues
 * When adding a new feature ie., adding a new commandline option, make sure to add documentation for the same in the [man page](meta/kurly.man) included in the project.

 Thanks,